Safeguarding Adults Training

 The resource is approximately 2 hours in duration and includes information such as infection prevention, PPE, hand and respiratory hygiene, management and assessment, sampling and testing, patient transfers/managing patients and much more, to support you in your role.

-The resource is designed to support our public sector workforce to continue delivering the best possible service during these unprecedented times.
+The resource is designed to support our public sector workforce to continue delivering the best possible service during the Covid-19 pandemic.

 The Royal Society of Medicine